Propane vs. Natural Gas vs. Heating Oil: Livingston Home Heating Fuel Comparison

 Short Term Trends

-Livingston’s overall fuel oil consumption changes annually based on the severity of the winter.
-As the temperature outside gets more chilly, homes’ heating systems need to burn increasing amounts of oil to maintain the temperature that the thermostat is set to.
+Livingston’s overall heating oil use varies each year depending on winter temperatures.
+As the temperature outside gets colder, homes’ HVAC systems need to burn additional heating oil to keep the house warm inside.
 Last winter, the average outside temperature in Livingston was 28.1°F, which was 5.4°F colder than the prior winter's average outside temperature.

 Livingston County Average Winter Temperature